Tasty and healthy almond flour apricot cake is low carb and keto. It’s also very easy to make!

 The ingredients used in this recipe

-Here are the ingredients you’ll need to make this tasty cake:
+Here are the ingredients you’ll need to make this tasty cake (the exact measurements are listed in the recipe card below):

 - Vanilla extract